-- Muscular endurance.
-This is what many of the current fitness fad workouts consist of because this training feels hard, feels fun, and the gains are fast and noticeable—until you reach the limit of your physical potential, which, by no coincidence, is either what you show up with or what you built in phases 1 and 2.
+This is what many of the current fitness fad workouts consist of because this training feels hard and fun, and the gains are fast and noticeable—until you reach the limit of your physical potential, which, by no coincidence, is either what you show up with or what you built in phases 1 and 2.

-If you go through phases 1 and 2, your physical limits will progress much further than if you skip straight to the muscular endurance workouts.
+If you go through phases 1 and 2, your physical limits will progress much farther than if you skip straight to the muscular endurance workouts.

-The good news is that you can cycle back and forth between phases 2 and 3 many times, at least two or three times, before needing to go back and address the fundamental conditioning of phase 1.
-That means that you can cycle max strength periods and muscular endurance periods for 32–40 weeks.
+The good news is that you can cycle back and forth between phases 2 and 3 several times before needing to go back and address the fundamental conditioning of phase 1.
+That means you can cycle max strength periods and muscular endurance periods for 32–40 weeks.
 After that you’ll have to taper and enter a performance phase.

 Big Enough to Be Strong Enough

-There is one important caveat: Some people, most commonly teenagers and older athletes who have become de-trained, need to put on muscle mass.
-They simply don’t carry enough muscle mass to be strong enough for their activity, and no matter how much strength the muscle fibers develop, there aren’t enough fibers.
+One important caveat is for those who need to put on muscle mass (most commonly teenagers and older athletes who have become de-trained).
+These individuals simply don’t carry enough muscle mass to be strong enough for their activity; no matter how much strength the muscle fibers develop, there aren’t enough fibers.
 In this case, a muscle-mass-building cycle, also known as hypertrophy, is in order.
-These are simple to plan and execute as they involve lifting or pulling heavy weights for enough reps to reach muscular failure (usually 8–12).
+These cycles are simple to plan and execute as they involve lifting or pulling heavy weights for enough reps to reach muscular failure (usually 8–12).
 This is so simple, in fact, that it’s why a lot of people who don’t understand the concept of hypertrophy inadvertently get bigger than is optimal for their sport.
 Climbers have to carry all those heavy muscle fibers around, so we want to keep them to a minimum.

 Power to the People

 Let’s walk through it now and get down to specifics, because I know you want a workout to do.
 In the following sections I drill into those three crucial strength phases and how you should progress through them to maximize your ice and mixed climbing fitness.

 PHASE 1: ICE/MIXED CLIMBING CONDITIONING OR TRANSITION PERIOD